lbeique/How-To-Setup-a-Minecraft-Server/docs/PortForward.md

 ## Joining the Server

 1. We are almost done!
-Next, simply start the server following steps 5 and 6 from [Server Initialization](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/Server%20Initialization/#starting-the-server).
+Next, simply start the server by following the steps from [Server Initialization](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/Server%20Initialization/#starting-the-server).

 2. Finally, boot up your Minecraft client and enter the External IP Address from [step 2](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/PortForward/finding-the-ip-addresses) and you should be able to connect to your server!